 1. Implement pre-hire assessments

 The average corporate job posting receives approximately 250 applications.
 Choosing from a massive list of candidates is time-consuming, costly, and prone to error (it’s impossible to catch everything on resumes).
+For example, some of our most recent job postings have received thousands of applicants.
+It would be impossible to manually review every resume.

-Pre-employment assessments like Wonderlic help instantly reveal top candidates, the applicants who are likely to excel in the role, stay engaged, and mesh with your team.
+Pre-employment assessments like Wonderlic help instantly reveal top candidates, the applicants who are likely to excel in the role, stay engaged, and mesh well with your team.
 Wonderlic Select is a multi-measure pre-hire assessment that can help reduce employee turnover by measuring three elements that are highly predictive of candidate performance and overall job fit:

-1. Cognitive ability: Can your candidate do the job?
+- Cognitive ability: Can your candidate do the job?

-2. Personality: How will they do the job?
+- Personality: How will they do the job?

-3. Motivation: Do they want to do the job?
+- Motivation: Do they want to do the job?

 Wonderlic takes the results from this assessment and compares them to job-specific requirements, giving recruiters a single score to gauge candidates’ aptitude.
 This helps recruiters and hiring managers immediately narrow down the candidate pool to a small group of ideal candidates, meaning you can invest time and effort sooner in the right candidates, make objective comparisons, and, in turn, hire motivated, high-performing employees who are in it for the long run.